Kalick153/Cooperative-Multi-agent-RL-project/README.md

 Also you can read the report with a short overview of the project.

 ### GiFs!!
+Here you can see how the agents solve the hardes environment in this project.
+Model name: 'ag_hard_final'.
 Fast version
 ![Fast version](fast_gif.gif)
 Slow version